 At this moment in time, all that can be recommended is to consume the fruiting body or stem of the King Oyster mushroom in your diet if you want the effects.
 Supplementation would work fine (and if we take motifs from other Bioactive Mushrooms would be around 1-3g daily) but minimal human studies have been conducted.

-King Oyster is one of several Bioactive Mushrooms also used as a food product with the phylogenic classification of Pleurotus eryngii; King Oyster varies from other 'Oyster' mushrooms, which are a different species (usually Pleurotus ostreatus).
+King Oyster is one of several Bioactive Mushrooms also used as a food product with the phylogenic classification of Pleurotus eryngii.
+King Oyster varies from other 'Oyster' mushrooms, which are a different species (usually Pleurotus ostreatus).
 Pleurotus Eryngii appears to have multiple varieties; var. eryngii, var. ferulae, var. tingitanus, and var. nebrodensis although the last variety, nebrodensis, appears to have been elevated to a new species.

 As a mushroom, King Oyster is similar to many Herbal Supplements in the sense that it contains a variety of bioactives such as:

 It is quite unheard of to see such a large and round molecule; quite an interesting structure.
-It appears two of the center molecules, the 1,2-dihydromintlactones, may unhinge at the 4 carbon and form this cyclic structure
+It appears that two of the center molecules, the 1,2-dihydromintlactones, may unhinge at the 4 carbon and form this cyclic structure

 King Oyster does contain sterol molecules, which structurally are usually related to testosterone, but no studies have been done on the possible link.

-A study in ovariectomized (without ovaries) rats with 0.3% ethanolic extract of King Oyster daily, over 75 days, appeared to slightly uterine weight (much less than estradiol as active control) and reduce bone loss relative to control; indicative of estrogenic effects.
+A study in ovariectomized (without ovaries) rats with 0.3% ethanolic extract of King Oyster daily, over 75 days, appeared to slightly increase uterine weight (much less than estradiol as active control) and reduce bone loss relative to control; indicative of estrogenic effects.

 When tested in vitro, 0.1ug/mL of King Oyster was equally effective as 10nM of estradiol in proliferating MCF-7 cells, a test for estrogenicity, with statistically significant increases being seen as low as 0.001ng/mL.
 Interestingly, when an estrogen receptor antagonist was added it significantly reduced the proliferation but 10ug/mL King Oyster still induced proliferation above control cells.